Sink in to the Medicine of Your Bowl

 How is this different from pelvic floor physical therapy?

 Pelvic PT is a medical specialty that developed to help treat pelvic dysfunction, especially problems related to prolapse and medicalized birth practices.
 Practitioners use manual therapies, instruments and biofeedback machines to analyze the physical patterns in the pelvis.
 The focus is on structure and function and does not work with the emotional patterning of the pelvis.
 Pelvic PT can be effective for some women and there are great practitioners out there.
 My pelvic care is dynamic and draws on many different techniques and traditions to addresses not only the structure and function but also the hormonal, energetic, emotional and spiritual components of the female body.
 My work requires the involvement of your nervous system.
-It is a dance of allowing and receiving that generates oxytocin and create a harmonic resonance in your entire pelvis.
+It is a dance of allowing and receiving, which generates oxytocin and creates a harmonic resonance in your entire pelvis.
 I also routinely use plant medicine in my practice to assist pelvic healing and nervous system downregulation.

 Abdominal massage is a traditional women's healing therapy in many parts of the world.
 The Maya tradition of womb and abdominal massage was popularized in North America by Rosita Arvigo.
 Rosita combined elements of Maya massage, as taught to her by Maya healers, with techniques from her naprapathic medical background (similar to osteopathy).
 Ultimately Rosita's form of bodywork was further commercialized through trademarking and is now taught through an institute that bears her name, The Arvigo Institute.
 I describe the uterine and abdominal massage work that I do as "Maya-inspired" because the foundation of this work was taught to me by women who studied with Maya midwives and healers.